 All meetings were advertised in advance and all were open to the public.
 Attendance averaged about 15 participants, including appointed members of the study committee, individuals who were interviewed but not appointed, and interested members of the public.
 Everyone in attendance sat at the same table and participated in the discussion equally.
 CHC Executive Director Charles Sullivan moderated the meetings and Preservation Planner Sarah Burks assisted.
+Decisions about the direction of the study and the language of the revised guidelines were reached by consensus; no votes were necessary to advance the agenda of the committee

 Attendees discussed the events that led to the establishment of the district in 2000 and the record of its operations and effectiveness.
 Representatives of the Community Development Department described zoning and sign regulations.
 Focusing on the Final Report of the Cambridge Historical Commission Regarding the Proposed Harvard Square Conservation District, the committee held detailed discussions about the goals, secondary goals, and guidelines of the District; the application of those goals and guidelines to matters of demolition, new construction, and alterations.
 The evolving character of the subdistricts was also discussed.
-In June 2019 participants expressed interest in discussing possible amendments to the Harvard Square Overlay District, and this phase of the deliberations commenced with the July meeting.